ICC prosecutor to open formal probe into war crimes in Palestinian Territories | Law-Order

 ICC prosecutor to open formal probe into war crimes in Palestinian Territories

-The prosecutor of the International Criminal Court on Wednesday said her office will open a formal investigation into war crimes in the Palestinian Territories which will examine both sides in the conflict.
+The International Criminal Court prosecutor said on Wednesday her office will open a formal investigation into war crimes in the Palestinian Territories which will examine both sides in the conflict.
 The decision comes after the court ruled on Feb.
 5 that it has jurisdiction in the case, a move which prompted swift rejection from Washington and Jerusalem.
-The Palestinian Authority welcomed the decision.
+The Palestinian Authority welcomed the ruling.

+"The decision to open an investigation followed a painstaking preliminary examination undertaken by my office that lasted close to five years," outgoing Prosecutor Fatou Bensouda said in a statement.
+"In the end, our central concern must be for the victims of crimes, both Palestinian and Israeli, arising from the long cycle of violence and insecurity that has caused deep suffering and despair on all sides," Bensouda said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)